Two little words that brought hope to Thai cave rescue: ‘Thirteen? Brilliant’

 “Their lives are getting much better after several days of crisis … but whether they will develop trauma depends on many factors.”

 There are numerous options to get the boys out of the cave, but it will take time.

 The underground complex in Chiang Rai province stretches for up to 10km.
 The British Cave Rescue Council estimates the boys are around 2km into the cave and between 800 metres and 1km below the surface.

+Nine rescues that give hope to the boys trapped in Thailand cave

 The safest option is to supply them in place, bringing them food and other supplies as they wait for water levels to drop, either naturally or by pumping it out, or until rescuers can find or create another exit.

 But this could take anywhere from days to weeks to even months as the rainy season typically lasts through October.

 The Thai navy is already doing this short-term, sending teams with high-protein liquid food to feed the boys, keep them company and explore the cave infrastructure where they are to ensure it is safe.

 The Thai Meteorological Department forecasts light rain through Friday, followed by heavy rain starting Saturday and continuing through July 10.

 This threatens to again raise water levels in the cave and complicate the supply missions or any extrication.

 Along with the search efforts inside the cave, rescuers have looked for other possible ways into the caverns.
 Authorities said those efforts will continue.

 Backhoes and drilling equipment were sent to the mountain, but creating a shaft large enough to extract the boys would be extremely complicated and could take a long time.

-Diving would be the fastest, but arguably most dangerous, extraction method.
 According to Anmar Mirza, national coordinator of the National Cave Rescue Commission in the US, “trying to take non-divers through cave is one of the most dangerous situations possible, even if the dives are relatively easy”.

 By all accounts, the dives into the cave have been a challenge.
 Experts in caving and diving needed days to reach the boys.

 Getting the boys out could go faster due to the installation of dive lines, extra oxygen tanks left along the way and glow sticks lighting the path.

 Still the British Cave Rescue Council said: “Any attempt to dive the boys and their coach out will not be taken lightly because there are significant technical challenges and risks to consider.”